-Today we’ll evaluate Sydney Airport Limited (ASX:SYD) to determine whether it could have potential as an investment idea.
-Specifically, we’ll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.
+Today we are going to look at Sydney Airport Limited (ASX:SYD) to see whether it might be an attractive investment prospect.
+In particular, we'll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.

 Understanding Return On Capital Employed (ROCE)

 ROCE measures the 'return' (pre-tax profit) a company generates from capital employed in its business.
 All else being equal, a better business will have a higher ROCE.
 In brief, it is a useful tool, but it is not without drawbacks.
 Renowned investment researcher Michael Mauboussin has suggested that a high ROCE can indicate that 'one dollar invested in the company generates value of more than one dollar'.

 So, How Do We Calculate ROCE?

 The formula for calculating the return on capital employed is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)